mdn/content/files/en-us/web/css/css_flexible_box_layout/typical_use_cases_of_flexbox/index.md

 To distribute the space between or around the items, we use the alignment properties in flexbox, and the {{cssxref("justify-content")}} property.
 You can read more about this property in [Aligning items in a flex container](/en-US/docs/Web/CSS/CSS_flexible_box_layout/Aligning_items_in_a_flex_container), which deals with aligning items on the main axis.

-In this example, we display the items at their natural size and by using `justify-content: space-between` make equal amounts of space between the items.
+In this example, we display the items at their natural size and use `justify-content: space-between` to space the items equally.
 You can change how the space is distributed using the `space-around` or `space-evenly` values.
-You could also use `start` to place the space at the end of the items, `end` to place it before them, or `center` to center the navigation items.
+You could also use `start` to put the space at the end of the items, `end` to place it before them, or `center` to center the navigation items.

 {{EmbedGHLiveSample("css-examples/flexbox/use-cases/navigation.html", '100%', 550)}}